blukatdevelopment/UnchainedWorldsOld/core_edition/character_creation/classes/alchemist.md

 # Alchemist
 Magicians bend the weave to unleash magical energy that they struggle to control.
 Alchemical processes are what you struggle to control.
 Novice alchemy is a form of gambling, but after achieving mastery in the art, alchemists can truly achieve stability.

-## Starting hit points
+## Hit points
-You start with 4+CON hit points.
+Roll 3d4 and add your CON modifier three times(minimum 1HP).
+These are your starting hit points.
+Every time you gain a level, you may roll again and keep the total if it is higher.

 ## Stamina Die size
 The alchemist's stamina die is a d4.